dallinski/GoogleMapsSuperZoomMapType/README.md

 # GoogleMapsSuperZoomMapType
 A map type for Google maps that allows artificially zooming in beyond max zoom level

 I've just taken applicable files from an Angular 2 app.
+It's written in Typescript, but the logic will be basically the same in Javascript (just without the typing).

 #### Example usage